 If you’re using another airline, taking ground transport or being picked up, skip the security check and head downstairs to the exit on the domestic baggage claim level.

 Navigating the Airport

 MSP uses two terminals, spaced several miles apart.
 Terminal 1 (Lindbergh) is much larger and the home of all Delta and SkyTeam flights, plus United, American, Spirit, Alaska, and Frontier.
-Terminal 2 (Humphrey) is the home of low-cost carriers Southwest and Sun Country.
+Terminal 2 (Humphrey) is the home of low-cost carriers Southwest and Sun Country, as well as budget carriers coming over from Europe like Icelandair and Condor - it has its own dedicated Customs operation so as not to interfere with Delta/ Skyteam arrivals at peak times.
 There is a free subway link between the terminals which is accessed via the parking complexes at each building.
 As most Asian trips through here will be on Delta, that’s where we focus this article.

 Terminal 1 is H-shaped, with four main piers extending from the central ticketing / shopping / baggage claim complex.
 The longer concourses (A, B, C, and G) are equipped with moving sidewalks, and there is also a tram running between the A - C - D gate areas.
 If you are checking in for an international flight, those Delta counters are on the left-hand (western) side of the building.

 Delta uses the A, B, C, and D gates mostly for regional aircraft and shorter-haul routes.
 The F and G gates see larger aircraft and longer-haul routes.
 Gates G1 - G10 can serve long-range international flights; the Tokyo run usually departs from G4.

 The G-concourse was renovated in 2012-2013 to feature thoughtful, family-friendly improvements such as wider seats, easy access to power outlets, and even iPads free to use for games and ordering food (which is delivered to where you are sitting!)